Teacher Education Progression Phase I

 - MEET THE FIVE CONDITIONS UNDER

-- Successfully completed a formal interview with the Teacher Education Committee.
+- Successfully complete a formal interview with the Teacher Education Committee.

 - Candidates will have a minimum 2.75 GPA (Cumberland University and cumulative);